Guernésiais: History

-Guernsey was once a part of Normandy; this is the reason why Norman French persevered as a language in the Channel Islands for hundreds of years and also why Guernésiais is considered related to the Oïl language family.
-Later, as Guernsey gained independence from Normandy, French protestant refugees escaped to the island from fear of persecution in mainland France; they quickly gained influence and positions of power in education, religion, and government.
+Guernsey was a part of Normandy until the latter was conquered by French kings; a form of the Norman language developed in the Channel Islands and survived for hundreds of years.
+Guernésiais is considered to be one of the langues d'oïl, which includes French and its closest relatives.
+Later, after the separation of Guernsey and Normandy, French Protestant refugees escaped to the island from fear of persecution in mainland France; they quickly gained influence and positions of power in education, religion, and government.
 This accounts for the long tradition of a diglossic relationship between French and Guernesiais whereby French had prestige while Guernesiais did not.

-The introduction of English to the Island came with the Napoleonic Wars and the outposting of English soldiers on the island as well as an increase of English tourism and immigration.
-With the German occupation of Guernsey from 1940 to 1945, Guernesiais suffered more of a decline because children were evacuated off the island, which resulted in Guernesiais not being passed down from the parents to the children.
-It is from this point onwards that Guernesiais continued to decline in use and so, according to the 2001 census conducted in Guernsey, only 2.2% of the population at the time were fluent in Guernesiais.
+The English language began to spread in Guernsey in the era of the Napoleonic Wars, during which there was a significant outposting of English soldiers on the island as well as an increase of English tourism and immigration.
+With the German occupation of Guernsey from 1940 to 1945, Guernesiais suffered more of a decline because children were evacuated off the island, which resulted in Guernesiais not being transmitted to much of their generation.
+It is from this point onwards that Guernesiais continued to decline in use and so, according to the 2001 census conducted in Guernsey, only 2.2% of the population at the time reported being fluent in Guernesiais.